Afterschool Kung Fu Fun

 5th level Master, Sifu Och has been able to create a curriculum and belt system that works very well.
 The belts provide short term goals that are attainable within 3 months for the lower ranks.
 As a student progresses the term in between ranks increases and the amount of material grows.

-Sifu has broken up he stages to a Black Sash into 4 main sections.
+Sifu Och Wing Chun has broken up into stages from beginner, intermediate, inter-advanced, advanced which leads us to the highest levels of being a Black Sash.
 Subsequently, he then broke those sections into smaller sub sections.
-Shirt Colors divide the main sections: White (beginner), Blue (intermediate), Red (advanced), Black (Sifu).
+Shirt Colors divide the main sections: White (beginner), Blue (intermediate), Red (advanced), Black (Sifu Level).
 The Sections within those shirt colors are divided again by sashes:

 kung fu in downtown lakeland fl, kung fu, sifu och, wing chun, gung fu lakeland fl